hulyak/react-tutorial/docs/doc2.md

 const setTitle = items[1];
 ```

-You may ask, _How React knows when to render?_ React components will only re-render when its props or state have changed.
+You may ask, _How React knows when to render?_ React components will only rerender when its props or state have changed.
 Props are passed into a component and read-only, whereas a state holds information about the component, and can be updated.

 During the initial render, the returned state is the same as the value passed as the first argument (initialState).
 The `setState` function is used to update the state.
-It accepts a new state value and enqueues a re-render of the component.
+It accepts a new state value and rerenders the component.

 State tracks the value of our state.
-Whenever the state updates, it should also rerender JSX elements.
-The setter function is gonna be used to update our state value.
+The setter function updates the state, and rerenders JSX elements.

 In class components, the state is always an object, with the `useState` hook, the state does not have to be an object.
 Instead, you can break up state into multiple pieces that you can update independently.